-HISTORY OF ELECHI AMADI POLYTECHNIC, RUMUOLA, RIVERS STATE.
+HISTORY OF CAPTAIN ELECHI AMADI POLYTECHNIC, RUMUOLA, RIVERS STATE.

 The Polytechnic was established in 1977 as a School of Basic studies to offer Higher School Certificate/Advanced level GCE, Interim Joint Matriculation Board Examination (IJMBE) moderated by Ahmadu Bello University, Matriculation Examination Programme (MEP) moderated by Rivers State University of Science and Technology and the Remedial Programmes, UTME, JAMB/GCE preparatory classes.